 - 2 teaspoons cornstarch

-- 1/2 cup chicken stock (we like Swansons)
+- 1/2 cup chicken stock I like Swanson’s

-- 1-3 tablespoons light brown sugar, lightly packed
+- 1 to 3 tablespoons light brown sugar lightly packed

 Instructions

-- AROMATICS: Reduce heat to medium-high.
-Add remaining 1 tablespoon sesame oil, white parts of green onions, garlic and ginger.
-Saute until fragrant– about 1-2 minutes.
+- Reduce heat to medium-high.
+Add remaining 1 tablespoon sesame oil, white parts of green onions, garlic, and ginger.
+Sauté until fragrant—about 1–2 minutes.

-- SAUCE: Meanwhile, in a small bowl, whisk together the cornstarch and chicken stock until completely smooth.
-Add in mirin, brown sugar (start with less — you can always add more — we usually do 1 tablespoon), soy sauce, and red pepper flakes if using (we use 1/4 to 1/2 teaspoon).
+- Meanwhile, in a small bowl, whisk together the cornstarch and chicken stock until completely smooth.
+Add in mirin, brown sugar (start with less—you can always add more—I usually do 1 tablespoon), soy sauce, and red pepper flakes if using (I use 1/4–1/2 teaspoon).
 Whisk until smooth.

-- FINISH: Pour sauce and green parts of green onions on top of the beef.
+- Pour sauce and green parts of green onions on top of the beef.
 Cook, stirring constantly, until the liquid has thickened and is nicely coating the beef.
 Garnish with sesame seeds if desired.
-If desired, serve over rice (See Note 3), enjoy immediately!
+If desired, serve over rice (see note 3).
+Enjoy immediately!

 Video